The Parents Flew The Nest

 My husband and I were exploring the Blue Ridge Parkway just shy of the North Carolina border when I looked down at the map and spied a tiny chunk of green land labeled Stone Mountain State Park.

-During our multiple-month road trip with our kids several years ago, we climbed to the top of Stone Mountain in Georgia and loved both the challenge and the views.
+During our multiple-month road trip with our kids several years ago, we climbed to the top of Stone Mountain in Georgia, outside of Atlanta.
+We loved both the challenge and the views.
 Naturally, we had to see if the state park in North Carolina with the same name was just as breathtaking.

 What To See In North Carolina’s Beautiful Stone Mountain State Park